The Department of Civil & Environmental Engineering accepts applications for graduate studies commencing either in the fall or the spring semester.

 To apply for graduate studies in Civil & Environmental Engineering:

-- Applicants must submit official transcripts in sealed envelopes covering all previous undergraduate and/or graduate work as described in the online application.
+Applicants must submit official transcripts in sealed envelopes covering all previous undergraduate and/or graduate work.

-- International applicants must submit their Test of English as a Foreign Language (TOEFL) scores in order for the Graduate School to release their application to the department.
-Minimum scores for both the M.S. and Ph.D. degrees are: paper-based >500, computer-based >213 and internet-based >80.
+International applicants must submit their Test of English as a Foreign Language (TOEFL) scores in order for the Graduate School to release their application to the department.
+Minimum scores for both the MS degree and PhD degree are: paper-based >500, computer-based >213 and internet-based >80.